gcampbell-msft/fixed-pending-release/README.md

 1. The only releases that you want to use for this action, to close issues based on, are official releases.
 1. You use `fixed-pending-release` to label issues that are fixed pending an official release.
 1. The most recent release that you published is the release that fixes all issues marked `fixed-pending-release`.
+    1. This assumption is not made when `isExternalRelease` is `"true"`

 ## Inputs